 Brine shrimp lethality bioassay.

 The toxic impact of plant extracts was estimated by Brine shrimp lethality bioassay.
 Artemia naupli used as model organism for the study.
 All the extracts were subjected for possible cytotoxic action.
 Potassium dichromate was used as positive and sea water as negative control.
 Concentrations ranging from 10 to 1000ug/ ml were tested (Parra et al., 2001).
 The toxicity of extracts was determined by comparing the LC50 values.
 The extracts were found to have no toxic effect on live nauplii even at highest tested concentration of 1000 ug/ml.
-Meyer et al. (1982) reported that extracts having LC50<1000 ug/ml was considered to be toxic.
-(Owolarafe et al., 2020).
+Meyer et al. (1982) reported that extracts having LC50<1000 ug/ml was considered to be toxic (Owolarafe et al., 2020).
 In Brine Shrimp Lethality Bioassay, after 24 hours the LC50 value of methanol extract of the Calotropis gigantea leaves noted was 2667.1 µg/ml.
 Hence, the Calotropis gigantea extracts were found to be non-toxic therefore the plant can be used for later studies.
 The details were encoded in the Table 3.

 Table 3.
 Cytotoxic nature of methanol extract of C. gigantea leaves against brine shrimp larvae.